 If you want your customers to take advantage of your Black Friday and Cyber Monday deals, you need to let them know they’re happening.
 Without a Black Friday marketing strategy, your audience won’t have their wallets ready to start spending.

 Drive curiosity and boost future engagement by encouraging your audience to sign up to receive notification of new deals, without going into detail about what those deals will entail

-Streamline your sales funnel by encouraging use of your site’s wishlisting capabilities.
+Streamline your sales funnel by encouraging the use of your website’s wishlisting capabilities.
 This will also enable you to contact customers directly if the items they’re interested in are discounted.

 If your platform supports affiliates, running a limited-stock pre-sale will help you to drive additional sales during the main event

 Load testing will ensure your site is fully optimised for peak shopping days.
 Remember, even small refinements can make measurable differences, so repeating these tests methodically will drive positive results in the long term.
 Also, don’t underestimate the strain your servers will be under.
 Understanding the potential impact of traffic spikes is critical.

 You should also conduct a period of user testing to ensure that your user experience (UX) is primed to guarantee a seamless journey for every customer.
 Every inappropriate UX decision is magnified tenfold during big events, so empowering yourself with an understanding of the refinements that could be made as early as possible will give you time to make improvements that will significantly benefit your metrics and sales.

 Scheduling your deals will allow you to maximise the whole Black Friday weekend.
 As well as encouraging repeat customers, you’ll have some flexibility to extend your deals to out-perform your competitors.
 Make sure you reserve some of your best offers for early morning, lunchtime, and evening, as some of your customers may not be able to shop when they’re at work.